-We talked to Andrew Mukerjee, founder and CEO at eLogii and Brisqq Group, about delivery management, and this is what he said about it.
+Andrew Mukerjee, founder and CEO at eLogii and Brisqq Group tells us about delivery management during Covid-19.

 Tell us about you, your career, and how you founded eLogii?